54ᵗʰ SHELL NSAC: How Young Creatives Can restART For A Stronger Philippines

 For her part, Country Chair of Shell Companies in the Philippines Lorelie Quiambao Osial was quick to congratulate all of the competition’s participants.
 “The pandemic has affected every aspect of our lives and yet there was a strength of spirit inside you that shone through.
 We see it mostly in your art and that is what we are recognizing today.
 As we look forward to recovery, we believe that art can spark change and progress.”

 Department of Tourism Secretary Bernadette Romulo Puyat also echoed Quiambao-Osial’s encouraging words, saying that she’s “always looked forward to this event.”
 “Shell NSAC is a competition that has always understood that art and artists have an important part to play in nation-building.
 The value of art is that it enables us to engage with issues of our time.”

-Of the 1,500 entries submitted from all over the country, three winners were chosen for four categories, namely: Digital Fine Arts, Sculpture, Watercolor, and Oil and Acrylic.
+Of the many spellbinding masterpieces that were submitted from all over the country, three winners emerged from four different categories—Digital Fine Arts, Sculpture, Watercolor, and Oil and Acrylic.

 The following are the winners and their respective schools: